Complaining about your landlord's failure to make repairs if you are a social housing tenant

 It's best to make your complaint in writing, keeping a copy of the letter and any response.
-There's a checklist of things at the end of this page which may help you when writing your complaint.

 Most complaints procedures have two or three stages and if you're unhappy with the final outcome of your complaint, you can complain to an Ombudsman.